AipNooBest/wow-discord-rpc/README.md

 ![image](https://user-images.githubusercontent.com/47401054/113831744-9d97fb00-9790-11eb-862e-8909c7cb6a53.png)

 It is?
 Perfect!
-Now log into the world and check if you see some colorful array at the top left corner.
+Now log into the world and check if you see some colorful array in the top left corner.

 ![image](https://user-images.githubusercontent.com/47401054/113832547-6249fc00-9791-11eb-8360-38b2f2568029.png)